*Audio Content Available For Members Only. Click Here to Join Now

 Travel and Family Commitments

 Summer can often mean changes in your regular schedule.
 These changes can be enjoyable (like vacations) but they can often throw you off track in your training and exercise.
 It’s harder to stay in a routine in an unfamiliar environment.
 Things like staying up late, sleeping in, not having the right equipment, not being familiar with the area and general laziness can all sabotage your running.
 For those of us with kids out of school, summer can be extra busy and we may lack that “me time” that we rely on.
+Sometimes all we feel like doing is unwinding over the weekend with a BBQ, not making time for fitness.
 Here are some tips to staying consistent in the face of travel or family commitments.

 - Plan ahead.
 Think about what challenges you’ll face and how you’ll keep your exercise routine going.